 1442 (28th April)

-A son, Edward was born to Richard of York and Cecily Neville at Rouen, France.
-Richard of York was heir apparent to the throne being the grandson of Edmund of Langley, fourth son of Edward III
+King Edward IV was born to Richard of York and Cecily Neville at Rouen, France.
+Richard of York was heir apparent to the throne, being the grandson of Edmund of Langley, fourth son of Edward III

 1443 (17th May)

 Edward’s brother, Edmund, was born to Richard of York and Cecily Neville.

 1444 (22nd April)